 - Strong business environment

 - Well-functioning government

 The Rotary programs, built on Positive Peace, will be an invaluable contribution to global peace

 founder and executive chair of the Institute for Economics and Peace

 One of Rotary’s great strengths is our ability to pull together the right people to work toward a common goal and create projects in our local communities.

-To help create and sustain action and investment in Positive Peace, Rotary and the Institute have developed:
+You can create and sustain action and investment in Positive Peace by:

-- The Rotary Positive Peace Academy: A free online learning platform that includes modules and interactive tools to teach users how to apply new peacebuilding methods and mobilize communities to address the underlying causes of conflict.
-Visit the academy.
+Joining the Rotary Positive Peace Academy.
+In this free, online learning platform, learn how to apply new peacebuilding methods and mobilize your community to address the underlying causes of conflict.

 Talking about Positive Peace locally.
 Conduct short, in-person trainings with Rotary, Rotaract and Interact clubs and districts to facilitate dialogue and foster community-based engagement.
 Use the facilitator guide and presentation to get started.